fullstack-development/react-redux-starter-kit/docs/en/feature/multi-instance-feature.md

 }
 ```
 ## How to use a multi-instance feature:
 Let's say we have a widget in our app which is represented by a `widget` feature.
 A user can add as many instances (the feature containers) of that widget on the page as he wants.
 The widget displays some data fetched from a server.
-The user can also configure the widget to change the data that gets fetched and displayed.
+The user can also configure the widget to change the data that get fetched and displayed.

 So in this case every container with the widget would need to be able to use its own redux state, which can be achieved by making the feature multi-instance.